Skip to main content

 Frequently Asked Questions

-BANK OF CHARLES TOWN has a Bank Health Score of B (74/100).
+Bank of Charles Town has a Bank Health Score of B (74/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 12.87%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BANK OF CHARLES TOWN holds $831M in total assets and $740M in total deposits.
-It is located in CHARLES TOWN, WEST VIRGINIA (FDIC Certificate #9023).
+Bank of Charles Town holds $831M in total assets and $740M in total deposits.
+It is headquartered in Charles Town, West Virginia (FDIC Certificate #9023).

-BANK OF CHARLES TOWN has a Tier 1 capital ratio of 12.87%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.45%, and the return on assets is 1.04%.
+Bank of Charles Town has a Tier 1 capital ratio of 12.87%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.45%, and the return on assets is 1.04%.

 Yes.
-BANK OF CHARLES TOWN is FDIC-insured (Certificate #9023).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bank of Charles Town is FDIC-insured (Certificate #9023).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: